rabbitmq/rabbitmq-website/site/tutorials/tutorial-two-elixir.md

 and consumer code.

-At that point we're sure that the `task_queue` queue won't be lost even if RabbitMQ restarts.
+At that point we're sure that the `task_queue` queue won't be lost even if RabbitMQ s.
 Now we need to mark our messages as persistent
 - by supplying a `persistent: true` property.

 <pre class="lang-elixir">